 What is expected of you:

-The ideal candidate would already have some gardening experience, for example, they've had their own raised bed(s) at a community garden, or spent some time volunteering at a small farm.
+The ideal candidate would already have some gardening or light farming experience, for example, they've had their own raised beds at a community garden or spent some time volunteering at a small farm.
 We feel that in order to succeed in growing food on this scale some previous experience is vital.
 Participants will also need to show that their schedule allows for the required amount of time needed for optimum learning and success.
 Everyone will be required to do 1 day (8 hours) per month of volunteer time with us at the farm or at our partner farm, French Farm, which is located in Homestead (volunteering will be from September to April).
-We ask that you attend the 7 monthly workshops mentioned above, each one lasting approximately 2 hours.
+We ask that you attend the 7 monthly workshops mentioned above, each one lasting approximately 3 hours.
 While we understand that sometimes things do unexpectedly pop up, if you miss a significant number of the workshops or volunteer days, there are consequences to your understanding and integration within the course and the group.
 The amount of time you should expect to spend on your own plot will vary greatly depending on what you choose to grow and how well you manage your fertility, weeds and pests.
-From our experience a plot of this size will need no less than 10 hours per week for success.
+From our experience a plot of this size will need a minimum of 20 hours per week for success.
 Keeping your plot well weeded and watered as well as pest free will be vital for your success but also the success of everyone else farming around you.

 The farmer incubator relies on extensive planning even before the first seed gets planted.
 You should approach the program with an idea of what you'd like to grow, whether it be herbs, greens or flowers we recommend that you focus your efforts on a theme.
 For example, you may want to grow herbs and garnishes for your catering business or maybe you are a personal chef and can grow fresh greens for your clients.
 One could grow flowers for selling at market, medicinal plants for an apothecary or veggies with a focus on Asian or Caribbean varieties.

-Each plot will require 4 cubic yards of fresh soil which will be purchased in bulk and delivered to the farm on a decided upon date in September.
-Each participant will incur the cost of 4 yards of soil which is approximately $200.
-Additionally, we fertilize our crops with organic composted chicken manure and we will offer to split a bulk order with anyone interested.
-We buy it in 50 pound bags for $25 each.
-Your fertility requirements will vary depending on what you grow and how often you replant, but generally speaking you should budget for about 5 bags.
-We require all participants in the program to grow without the use of synthetic fertilizers and pesticides.
+Each plot will require 4 cubic yards of fresh soil which will be purchased in bulk and delivered to the farm in September.
+We also buy fertilizer in bulk.
+Each participant is responsible for a materials fee of $260 to cover the cost of soil and fertilizer for their plot. *We require all participants in the program to grow without the use of synthetic fertilizers and pesticides.

 Application and Payment: